aws-samples/eks-workshop-v2/website/docs/aiml/deploy-monitor-genai-model/index.md

 Its takes around 25 mins to complete the initial preparation, this will make the following changes to your lab environment:

  - Creates EKS cluster
- - Install EBS CSI Driver and AWS Load Balancer controller
+ - Install EBS CSI Driver, AWS Load Balancer controller and Karpenter controller
  - Installs Amazon Managed Prometheus, Grafana and AWS managed collector
- - Prerequisite IAM roles for Karpenter

 :::